-ATXgo! is a resource for people with disabilities interested in visiting Austin and enjoying the diverse cultural activities the city offers, from festivals and museums to a multitude of music and performing venues and parks in central texas.
-On this site you will find a list of these popular destinations and events along with contact information, so you can inquire about accessibility and plan your trip before you leave.
-Please note that we are currently in the process of expanding this site to include specific notes on the accessibility features of each venue, so you may want to check back for updates.* For best accessibility practices, please see our ADA Toolkit or contact us to find out how to make your venue as accessible as possible.
+ATXgo! is a resource for people with disabilities interested in visiting Austin and enjoying the diverse cultural activities the city offers, from festivals and museums to a multitude of music and performing venues and parks in Central Texas.
+On this site, you will find a list of these popular destinations and events along with contact information, so you can inquire about accessibility and plan your trip before you leave.
+Please note that we are currently expanding this site to include specific notes on the accessibility features of each venue, so you may want to check back for updates.* For best accessibility practices, please see our ADA Toolkit or contact us to find out how to make your venue as accessible as possible.

 ATXgo! program is proud to present our Central Texas Parks Access Guide—a searchable database of state and local parks in Travis, Bastrop, and Caldwell Counties—made possible by a generous grant from the St David's Foundation.

 More than ever, we need outdoor spaces to social distance safely and enjoy the health benefits of spending time out in nature.
-Art Sparks Texas is a long-time partner of parks organizations in Central Texas and we proud to provide this access guide to our community.
+Art Spark Texas is a long-time partner of parks organizations in Central Texas, and we are proud to provide this access guide to our community.
 Visit the Central Texas Parks Access Guide to begin your search: Park Search.

 Support the Central Texas Parks Access Guide Project

 Are you a park enthusiast and interested in photography and verifying accessible park amenities near you?
 We are looking for park enthusiasts interested in visiting Central Texas parks, with access to a mobile phone (with camera) and internet access.
 An understanding of accessibility is encouraged but not required.
 After a brief, initial volunteer training, you can visit one or several parks in your area.